 I am a writer and editor whose interests range across the non-fiction landscape, taking in journalism and essay-writing, family history and memoir.
 In recent years my work has been fuelled by a desire to explore midlife and its particular – sometimes unsettling, sometimes transformative – energies.
 Two books into this project I find that I am sorely tempted to aim for a trilogy…We’ll see.

 I’ve written five books.
 Living at the End of the World (1998) explored our obsession with endings, putting historical and modernday end-time cults under the searchlight.
 Rocket Dreams (2003) is an offbeat elegy to the Space Age and an ideas-led tour of growing up in the 1970s.
-Last Days in Babylon (2007) is a family memoir in which I novelised the life and times of my Baghdadi-born grandmother.
+Last Days in Babylon (2007) is a family memoir in which I novelised the life and times of my Baghdad-born grandmother.
 And The Middlepause (2016) is an open and open-hearted personal account of the years leading up to my turning 50; it’s where I mine the depths my myriad losses – of youth, reproductive life, energy, libido, our figures, our parents, any sense of a protracted future – before emerging into light and a new definition of the self.

 In another life, or so it often seems, I edited two books of women’s history, Science & Sensibility (1991) and A Question of Identity (1993), and contributed essays to The Medical Enlightenment of the Eighteenth Century (1990), Cultural Babbage (1996) and Zero Gravity (2005) – all of them books taking an oblique, left-field view of key moments in scientific history.

 A former arts editor of the New Statesman and deputy arts editor of the Evening Standard, I’ve written and reviewed extensively for many newspapers.
-For the last five years I’ve been a Senior Editor at Aeon magazine.
+For the last six years I’ve been a Senior Editor at Aeon magazine.
 I am also a Consultant Fellow for the Royal Literary Fund and a regular creative writing tutor at Arvon.
 Along with screenwriter Tina Pepler and novelist Anna Barker, I run True North – an enterprise that works with academic writers to find the narrative and voice in their work.